The Army National Guard GED Plus Program was operational from 2006 through 2013, and it doesn’t exist in this form anymore.

 Studies have shown that many adults don’t feel like going to college because they think it will take too long and that it costs too much.
 If they can earn a GED and a college certificate in a short period of time and for free, that may well change their mindsets.

 The GED Plus programs will quickly prepare adults for the workforce and are addressing the needs of many employers, especially in high-in-demand fields.
-If they follow a good online prep course at the same time, they’ll be perfectly prepared for the GED exam in no time.
+If they follow an excellent online GED prep course at the same time, like the accredited, full-scope GED course developed by Onsego, they’ll be perfectly prepared for the GED exam in no time.

 Certificates can be earned in the professional fields of, for example, healthcare, logistics, transportation, advanced manufacturing, construction/trades, business services, and IT.

 GED Plus programs are open to students who have not completed their high school education.
-Adults who have not been in a classroom setting for a while often feel anxious to go back to college.
+Adults who have not been in a classroom setting for a while often feel anxious about going back to college.
 The GED Plus programs aim to eliminate these concerns as students are getting one-on-one support from coaches and instructors.

 Many states have made significant progress in their efforts to connect adults who lack a high school or GED diploma with certificate program opportunities.
 In the contemporary economy, holding a GED or HS diploma is not sufficient because most modern-day jobs require additional training and education.